 Doctoral students are integrated into all decision-making structures of PRIF.
 They are voting members of the PRIF Research Council and elect two speakers (currently: Simone Schnabel and Idil Göğüş) to represent their concerns.
 In addition, a post-doc representative (currently: Dr. Antonia Witt) is, in close cooperation with the Executive Board, responsible for all questions of education and career development at PRIF.

-Applicants should have an above-average qualification and develop a dissertation project in their exposé that is thematically related to the HSFK research program.
+Applicants should have an above-average qualification and develop a dissertation project in their exposé that is thematically related to the PRIF research program.

 Please click here for information on current vacancies.